03O3/vk_parser/README.md

 If you are going to use it, note that it checks for user-agent, so if you change it in python, then in the api otherwise will not work!

-Tak-zhe collection of information goes through a page vk!
+Also collection of information goes through a page vk!
 You'll need a token (Note: I advise you to register a blank page so as not to get banned!)

 In the repository is sql and everything you need to change the page from which to start collecting, users.json change to the desired id